hwcopeland/auto-docker/README.md

+WIP based on the work of

+Daniel Medeiros, Gabin Schieffer, Jacob Wahlgren, Ivy Peng.
+2023. _A GPU-accelerated Molecular Docking Workflow with Kubernetes and Apache Airflow_.
+WOCC'23

+Christopher Woods, University of Bristol, UK "Running Serverless HPC Workloads on Top of Kubernetes and Jupyter Notebooks" CNCF KubeCon18

 # AutoDock-GPU workflow on Apache Airflow
 A workflow for molecular docking using AutoDock-GPU.
 The workflow is implemented as a DAG, and can be run in Apache Airflow, on a Kubernetes cluster.